VertebrateResequencing/wr/.docs/bugfixes/260924-lint-baseline.md

       `GOLANGCI_LINT_ARGS` replaces it, because golangci-lint also gives the command-line flag precedence over the config.
 So the rev that gets checked is the rev golangci-lint will use.
-A comment on the config line says that the Makefile reads it.
+A comment on the config line says that the Makefile reads it, so the value must stay unquoted and alone on the line, with no trailing comment.
     - The `lint` target first runs
       `git rev-parse --verify --quiet '<rev>^{commit}'`.
 If that fails, it prints to stderr which baseline is missing, says to run